- TDD Background Explained

-Understanding Test-Driven Development (TDD) Steps
+Understanding Test-Driven Devlopment (TDD) Steps

-Now, we will explore the different steps in the Test-Driven Development (TDD) cycle.
+Now, we will explore the different steps in the Test-Driven Devlopment (TDD) cycle.
 Three types of color-coded tests are added: Red, or the test that is bound to fail; Green, or a neat size of code that will easily pass the test; and Refactoring or cleaning the code when it grows.
 In between these principal steps, there are also a few intermittent steps.
 Let’s explain these steps briefly one by one.

 Red or the Test That is Bound to Fail